maryis/springBootServices/viewWithSecurity/ReadMe.md

     (good link:https://stackoverflow.com/questions/41140669/handle-security-exceptions-in-spring-boot-resource-server)
 -------------------actuator-----------------------------
 Spring Boot provides actuator to monitor and manage an application.
-Actuator is a tool which has HTTP endpoints. when application is pushed to production, you can choose to manage and monitor your application using HTTP endpoints.
+Actuator is a tool which has HTTP endpoints. when application pushed to production, you can choose to manage and monitor your application using HTTP endpoints.
 Actuator endpoints allow us to monitor and interact with our Spring Boot application.
 Spring Boot includes number of built-in endpoints (12 such as health, beans,..) and we can also add custom.
 * we can see all of them after running project in endpoints panel in Intellij *